-IFRS 16 introduces a single lessee accounting model that requires assets and liabilities arising from almost all major lease arrangements to be recognised on-balance sheet.
+IFRS 16 sets out a single lessee accounting model that requires assets and liabilities arising from almost all major lease arrangements to be recognised on-balance sheet.

-It introduces a ‘right of use’ model under which lessees will recognise an asset reflecting their right to use the leased asset for the lease term and a lease liability reflecting their obligation to make lease payments.
-Both the asset and the liability will be recognised on-balance sheet at the commencement of the lease.
+It describes a ‘right of use’ model under which lessees will recognise an asset reflecting their right to use the leased asset for the lease term and a lease liability reflecting their obligation to make lease payments.
+Both the asset and the liability are recognised on-balance sheet at the commencement of the lease.

-2. Has the definition of a lease changed?
+2. What is the definition of a lease?